hfboyce/tableau_course/intro.md

 - Introduce Tableau examples
 - History of Tableau
 - Other Tools available, pros and cons
 - Where is visualization situated in the grand scheme of data science?
-Can visualization be an end-goal?
+Can visualization be an end goal?
 - Connecting to csv, excel (differences)
 - Connecting to SQL Server
-- Introduction to data types (Ordinal, Nominal, Quantitative & continuous, discrete, binary, ordered, unordered, datetime, text, etc.)
+- Introduction to data types (Ordinal, Nominal, Quantitative & continuous, discrete, binary, ordered, unordered, DateTime, text, etc.)
 - Tableau buttons (show me menu, filter and marks)
 - Dimensions and Measures
 - 	Drill down, Hierarchies and Sorting